Hautvillers is where Dom Perignon invented the bubbles – or maybe not

 Hautvillers is one of the most famous Champagne villages.
 It is where Dom Perignon invented the bubbles – or maybe not.
 It depends on who you listen to.
 Anyway, show respect in the church where the old boys are buried.

+First Day.
 Start early in the morning and take the first taste of Champagne Tribbaut.
 Try a glass of Cuvee de Reserve, while studying the cultivated landscape.
 Down by the river serves Champagne Romain Guistel sparkling drops made from pinot meunier grapes.

 Montigny-sous-Châtillon.
 A short drive to the next village Montigny-sous-Châtillon, with a huge statue of Pope Urban on the hilltop.
 Ignore the Pope and go for Champagne Charlier where vines have fruity pinot meunier grapes.